Our partners at Climate Week NYC

 Shahbano Soomro

-Prior to joining Impax Shahbano was an Engagement Manager at Vivid Economics and Mckinsey, where she worked with governments, corporates and financial institutions on net-zero transition pathways, energy decarbonisation and sustainable finance.
+Previously, Shahbano was an Engagement Manager at Vivid Economics and McKinsey, advising governments, corporates and financial institutions on energy transition pathways, low-carbon technology innovation and sustainable finance strategy.

-Shahbano has an MSc in International Economics and Public Policy at Sciences Po, Paris, and a BA in Philosophy, Politics and Economics from University of Oxford.
+Shahbano holds an MSc in International Economics and Public Policy at Sciences Po, Paris, and a BA in Philosophy, Politics and Economics from University of Oxford.

 Recent Insights